SirHeads/Testing-ideas/phoenix_hypervisor/project_documents/phoenix_hypervisor_final_summary.md

 ### 2.3.
 Advanced Configuration Validation

-*   **Summary**: This enhancement proposes adding a robust validation layer to check for logical errors in the LXC configuration files before provisioning begins, preventing common misconfigurations.
+*   **Summary**: This enhancement proposes adding a robust validation layer to check for logical errors in the LXC and VM configuration files before provisioning begins, preventing common misconfigurations.
 *   **Recommended Solution**: Implement a new Bash function within the existing `phoenix_orchestrator.sh` script to leverage the current infrastructure.

 ### 2.4.
 Expanded Feature Library

-*   **Summary**: This enhancement proposes creating a formal, extensible feature library to standardize the process of adding new capabilities (e.g., databases, web servers) to LXC containers.
+*   **Summary**: This enhancement proposes creating a formal, extensible feature library to standardize the process of adding new capabilities (e.g., databases, web servers) to LXC containers and Virtual Machines.
 *   **Recommended Solution**: Adopt a phased approach, starting with the creation of a dedicated directory structure and migrating existing features, followed by the gradual addition of new features.

 ## 3. Conclusion

-The Phoenix Hypervisor project is currently in a robust and well-structured state, providing a highly effective solution for automated LXC container provisioning.
+The Phoenix Hypervisor project is currently in a robust and well-structured state, providing a highly effective solution for automated LXC container and Virtual Machine provisioning.
 The proposed enhancements will further mature the system by introducing dynamic IP address management, secure secret management, advanced configuration validation, and an expanded feature library.
 This roadmap will ensure the project remains a scalable, resilient, and easy-to-maintain solution for infrastructure management.